bbelderbos/bbelderbos.github.io/_posts/2016-03-07-building-maintainable-software.md

 The book has a great refactoring example of a switch statement (getFlagColors) to a Map data structure with a method to retrieve a flag from it.
 It comes down to splitting growing methods (size and nesting) into smaller methods.

-#### 3. Write code once, rather than risk copying buggy code
+#### 3. Write code once (Chapter 4)

-> Duplication causes regression bugs and all kinds of issues as you have to update several pieces of code for each change, bad!
+> Duplication of source code should be avoided at all times, since changes will need to be made in each copy.
+Duplication is also a source of regression bugs.

 This is probably the easiest to grasp / fix, however I am surprised how often I see repetition of some kind.